-Disclaimer: Not mine, don't own them – I wish!
-Unfortunately, Harry Potter belongs to JKR and Discworld belongs to Terry Pratchett and neither of them belongs to me; I'm just playing in their sandboxes.
+Disclaimer: Not mine, don't own them—I wish!
+Unfortunately, Harry Potter belongs to JKR and Discworld belongs to the late Sir Terry Pratchett and his heirs.
+Neither of them belongs to me; I'm just playing in their sandboxes.
+RIP, Sir Terry—the world will be a sadder and poorer place without your satire and wit.

 » This is very loosely based on the Reptilia28 Don't Fear the Reaper Death Challenge, whereby Harry dies at seventeen fighting Voldemort, is sent to Death's office, where Death rants at him for being killed yet again thus causing Death to be on the verge of getting fired (Harry must have died at least three times before) and for not marrying his soul-mate (some Granger girl).
 Harry signs a contract that he will be retaining his memories and then gets sent back to fix things.

-» Thank you to my beta, the wonderful StrongHermione for all her help and support.
+» An enormous thanks to my beta, the wonderful StrongHermione, for all her help and support.
+I highly recommend having a look at her stories; they're all well worth reading.

 Harry opened his eyes to see a Being with a skeletal face, wearing a black dress, black high-heeled boots, a black cloak and holding a scythe looking at him.